Juuxel/loom-vineflower/README.md

 ¹ Last supported build: 0.10.27
 ² From build 0.10.0.206 onwards

+In LQF 1.6.1 and newer, Quilt's Loom fork (`org.quiltmc.loom`) is also supported, but no specific supported versions are provided.
+Quilt Loom should be compatible if the corresponding Fabric Loom version is compatible.

 Older versions might be compatible, but using them is unsupported.
 Bugs caused by outdated Loom versions will not be fixed.

 ## Getting started